2025 Women's World Matchplay: Semi-finals

+Final

 Third seed Sherrock contested the final against fifth seed Ashton.
 The two previously met in the 2015 BDO World Darts Championship final, where Ashton was victorious.
 Sherrock was competing in her third World Matchplay final in four appearances, while Ashton featured in her first final.
 Ashton won the opening leg with an 85 checkout and took a 2–0 lead through a break of throw.
 Sherrock overturned her deficit with an 86 finish to go 3–2 in front.
 Ashton retook her lead but Sherrock won the next two legs to go one away from victory.
 Eight missed match darts from Sherrock in the tenth leg allowed Ashton to pin double 10 and bring the final to a deciding leg – Sherrock's third of the tournament.
 Ashton hit a maximum to take control but Sherrock managed a 165 set-up shot to leave 36 for the match.
 However, Sherrock missed another three darts at double, bringing her total amount of championship darts to 11, which left Ashton to hit double 20 to win 6–5.
 She claimed the World Matchplay title for the first time and became the third player to win the tournament after Sherrock and Greaves.
 She also earned qualification for the 2025 Grand Slam of Darts and the 2026 PDC World Darts Championship.
 In her post-match interview, Ashton thanked the crowd for their support and expressed that she thought the final was a "great advert for ladies' darts".
 She proclaimed: "I never gave up and I've finally done it!"
 Sherrock stated that she was "quite proud" of herself despite the loss, adding: "I think I've played better here than I have in the last few months, so whatever I'm doing is working."